top of page

 Therefore, unless we are to reach the very pinnacle of knowledge, rationality is pretty much a product of time than it is of our intelligence.
 You can be a great genius of something, but even your intelligence won't guarantee the ability of you predicting every single revolutionary feat and understanding.
 Da Vinci might have invented the tank, but could he have also invented rocket science or nanotechnology?
 Perhaps he could, but what about everything else?
 Could even he entertained the thoughts of many extraordinary feats, we today deem as taken-for-granted?

-284 views0 comments
+324 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others with their problems and combat shallowness.
 More information about me can be found here.

 bottom of page